ahmadjamalkta/inet-showcases/visualizer/datalinkactivity/doc/index.rst

 :ned:`DataLinkVisualizer` module in the simulation.
 Adding an :ned:`IntegratedVisualizer` module is also an option because it also contains a :ned:`DataLinkVisualizer` module.
-Data link visualization is disabled by default, it can be enabled by setting the visualizer's :par:`displayLinks` parameter to true.
+Data link visualization is disabled by default; it can be enabled by setting the visualizer's :par:`displayLinks` parameter to true.

-:ned:`DataLinkVisualizer` is able to observe packets at *service*, *peer* and *protocol* level.
+:ned:`DataLinkVisualizer` can observe packets at *service*, *peer* and *protocol* level.
 The level where packets are observed can be set by the :par:`activityLevel` parameter.